 Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the plan year for in-network covered Part A and Part B services.
-Amounts you pay for your plan premiums, Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.
+Amounts you pay for your plan premiums, Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+You will see an asterisk () in the Chapter 4 medical benefits chart on services, such as your supplemental benefits, that do not apply to your in-network maximum out-of-pocket amount.
 See Chapter 4, Section 1.3 for information about your maximum out-of-pocket amount.